wsydney76/craft-properties-field/README.md

 * Name: The name of the property
 * Handle: The handle of the property
-* Placeholder: The placeholder text fields
+* Placeholder: The placeholder for text properties
-* Instructions: Instructions for the field, displayed in a popup via an `info` icon
+* Instructions: Instructions for the property, displayed in a popup via an `info` icon
-* Required: Whether the field is required
+* Required: Whether the property is required
-* Type: The type of the field.
+* Type: The type of the property.
 The following types are supported:
   * Text: A single line text field
   * Textarea: A multi-line text field
   * Number: A number field
   * Email: An email field
+  * Boolean: A boolean field (lightswitch)
   * Select: A select field with options
   * Date: A date field
   * Entry/Entries: An entries field with one or multiple entries
   * Asset/Assets: An assets field with one or multiple assets
+  * Boolean with comment: A boolean field combined with a comment field (experimental)
+  * Dimension: Combines a number field with a text field for the unit (experimental)
 * Options: The options for the field.
 The following options are supported:
   * Select: A list of options for the select field, in the format `value:label`
   * Entry/Entries: A comma-separated list of section handles